ishans1ngh/CP/README.md

 - Animate.css for smooth animations
 - Responsive design with glassmorphism effects

-### Backend
-- Supabase Edge Functions powered by Deno
-- PostgreSQL database for storing recommendation history
-- AI integration using Claude API (with intelligent fallback)

 ### APIs Used
 - WeatherAPI for current weather data
 - OpenWeatherMap for 5-day forecasts
 - Wikipedia API for city information
-- Anthropic Claude API for AI recommendations

 ## How It Works

 1. User enters a city name or uses the default city
 2. Weather data is fetched from multiple APIs
-3. The app sends weather parameters to the AI edge function
-4. AI analyzes temperature, humidity, wind speed, and UV index
-5. Personalized recommendations are generated and displayed
-6. All recommendations are stored in the database for analysis
+3. Current temperature is analyzed
+4. 5 relevant suggestions are displayed based on the temperature range
+5. City information and 5-day forecast are shown alongside

 ## Setup

-1. The application is pre-configured with Supabase
-2. Simply open index.html in a web browser
+1. Simply open index.html in a web browser
-3. Or run the Python server: `python3 server.py`
+2. Or run the Python server: `python3 server.py`

-## Database Schema

-The app uses a PostgreSQL database with Row Level Security enabled:
-- `weather_recommendations` table stores all AI-generated recommendations
-- Each entry includes city, weather parameters, and the AI recommendation
-- Public read access for transparency
-- Automatic timestamp tracking

-## AI Fallback System
+## Suggestion System

-If the AI service is unavailable, the app automatically falls back to a rule-based recommendation system that provides intelligent suggestions based on weather thresholds.
+The app uses a simple if-else logic to provide 5 practical suggestions for each temperature range:
+- Each range covers specific clothing, activity, health, and safety recommendations
+- Suggestions are displayed instantly without any external API calls
+- All recommendations are based on common weather best practices